ksumngs/yavsap/docs/parameters.rst

 Type     Integer
 ======== ======
 Required No
-Default  null
+Default  0
 ======== ======

 The number of bases to keep from the start of the read.
+If set to ``0``, CROP trimming is disabled.

 Corresponds to the |CROP option of Trimmomatic|_.